About the Manuscript Collection

 The best way to convey your family’s experience and history is with the preservation of documentary evidence.
 In this way, the memory of your participation will become a permanent record of your contribution to the cycle of history.

 If you have any material, or if you know someone who has, please call (803-323-2334), write or email the Winthrop University Archives.
 A final note: Please don’t throw away any records.
-If you have any doubt about their value, contact the Archives first.
+If you have any doubt about their historical value, contact the Archives first.